 Pass by professional thermometer calibration allows the use of probes and other standard thermometers.
 The calibration is measured according to the temperature of use of the thermometer at a time T. Thus you capture the temperature with real precision of the thermometer thanks to the probe.

 If we use a standard class B temperature probe +/-0.3°C at 0°C and a precision thermometer +/-0.2°C, our overall result gives us an accuracy of +/-0.50°C (0.3+0.2 ).
 A calibration of the thermometer at 0°C will make it possible to know the temperature actually displayed by the thermometer at this temperature.
 So, the calibration certificate will provide the information below:

 With this information we know that when the thermometer displays 0.42°C the real temperature is 0.02°C with a margin of error of +/-0.05°C.

-As these are standard thermometers and sensors, the main advantage is on the price, they are cheaper .
+As these are standard thermometers and sensors, the first advantage is on the price, they are cheaper.
 However, the accuracy is only good on the temperatures measured specifically for this calibration certificate.
-The more points tested, the better the accuracy is known over the temperature range, but the more points tested during a calibration, the more expensive the certificate.
+The greater the number of points tested, the better the accuracy is known over the temperature range, but the more points tested during a calibration, the more expensive the certificate.

 High precision components & calibration

-Whether you are a healthcare professional, researcher, industrialist or even a chef, you must meet certain legal obligations which will require you to have a high-precision thermometer for your temperature measurements.
-There are now a multitude of types of thermometers (infrared thermometer, hygrometer thermometer, thermocouple thermometer or electronic and digital thermometer) that meet these obligations.
+Whether you are a health professional, researcher, industrialist or even a chef, you must meet certain legal obligations which will require you to have a high-precision thermometer for your temperature measurements.
+Today there are a multitude of types of thermometers (infrared thermometer, hygrometer thermometer, thermocouple thermometer or electronic and digital thermometer) that meet these obligations.

-To have a high precision professional thermometer, the specialists at Thermometre.fr therefore recommend that you invest in a thermometer which combines both high precision components as well as a multi-point calibration certificate.
+To get a high precision professional thermometer, the specialists of Thermometre.fr therefore recommend that you invest in a thermometer which combines both high precision components as well as a multi-point calibration certificate.

 - Thermometer with retractable probe (+/-0.05°C)